-Visiting an ecomuseum in Tuscany means immersing ourselves in the history of the local communities that, throughout the centuries, have inhabited (and enjoyed) the region’s beloved natural wonders, from the Casentino area to the Valdorcia, not to mention the Pistoia Mountains, the Chianti, the Valdichiana, and so on.
+Visiting an ecomuseum in Tuscany means immersing ourselves in the history of the local communities that, throughout the centuries, have inhabited (and enjoyed) the region’s beloved natural wonders like Val d'Orcia, Valdichiana, the Casentino area, the Pistoia Mountains, the Chianti region and so on.

-The “Ecomuseo del Casentino”, set in a vast area north of Arezzo, gathers, among other things, archaeological sites and local and craft traditions, pointing out nature’s peculiarities in the area.
-The museum encompasses six different theme-based routes: water, archaeology, woods, castle civilization, manufacturing, agriculture and farming.
+The Ecomuseum of Casentino, set in a vast area north of Arezzo, gathers archaeological sites and local traditional craft, pointing out the peculiarities of the area.
+The museum encompasses different theme-based routes: water, archaeology, woods, castle civilization, manufacturing, agriculture and farming.

 Let us give you a little advice: make sure you don’t miss the Castle of Poppi, the Chestnut Museum in Raggiolo, and the Museum of Gunpowder and Smuggling in Chitignano.
 Check out the official website of the Casentino Ecomuseum for the opening times of the various branches.

-The “Ecomuseo della Montagna Pistoiese” features itineraries, museums, learning centres and historical artifacts that guide us in understanding the relationship between the locals and the environment.
+The Montagna Pistoiese ecomuseum features itineraries, museums, learning centres and historical artifacts that guide us in understanding the relationship between the locals and the environment.
 Across the centuries, water, stones and wood provided raw materials and energy, progressively simplifying the creation and use of innovative machinery, such as ironworks, ice-houses and mills.

-The Alabaster Ecomuseum links together three towns whose fortunes have been historically tied to the alabaster craft: Castellina Marittima, Santa Luce and Volterra (as you may already know, the precious mineral has been used in the area since the Etruscan times).
-The “Ecomuseo dell’alabastro” includes two itineraries, namely the excavation of the mineral, and the manufacturing and trade of alabaster.
+There's a precious mineral that has been used in the Pisan area since the Etruscan times.
+That's why the Alabaster Ecomuseum links together three towns whose fortunes have been historically tied to the alabaster craft: Castellina Marittima, Santa Luce and Volterra.
+This “Ecomuseo dell’alabastro” includes two itineraries: the excavation of the mineral, and the manufacturing and trade of alabaster.

-The first route revolves around the museum of Castellina Marittima and the archives in Santa Luce, while the second one has the Museum of alabaster and the archives in Volterra as its touchstones.
+The first route revolves around the museum of Castellina Marittima and the archives in Santa Luce, while the second one touches the Museum of alabaster and the archives in Volterra.
 The Ecomuseum also offers a thematic itinerary set within an ancient extracting cave in the Massetto alabaster quarry, located in the Marmolaio valley not far from Santa Luce.